patrickbwarren/qgis-survex-import/README.md

 set to use the WGS84 datum, Magic Map reports latitude and longitude in the OSGB36 datum, which as mentioned is offset from WGS84 by a datum shift of up to 50-100m.
-Beware copying and pasting these OSGB36 latitudes and longitudes into Google Earth, for example!
+Beware copying and pasting these OSGB36 latitudes and longitudes into Google Earth!

 ## Georeferencing cave survey data